 General Data Protection Regulation (GDPR)

-With stronger emphasis on transparency and the issue of fines and charities reputations on the line, it is essential GDPR is on the agenda at boardroom level and senior managers are aware of their responsibilities.
+With stronger emphasis on accountability and transparency, and with the matter of fines and charities' reputations on the line, it is essential that GDPR is on the agenda.

 Information and guidance

-In addition to the articles and resources that NICVA has written there is some excellent guidance available from ICO and other sources for example: Preparing for GDPR 12 steps to take now
+In addition to the articles and resources that NICVA has produced, and our Data Protection Toolkit, there is some excellent guidance available from the Information Commissioner's Office (ICO) and other sources:

 - Inspiring financial leadership – GDPR guide for charities